-6.1 Firefighting operations
+6.1 Firefighting Operations

-Strict precautions must be taken while conducting firefighting operations due to following reasons:
+Strict precautions must be taken while conducting firefighting operations due to following Reasons:

-- Lithium-ion batteries contain electrolytes that can vent, ignite, and produce sparks when subjected to temperatures above 150°C. - Vehicle may burn rapidly with a flare-burning effect. - Even after the high-voltage battery fire appears to have been extinguished, renewed or delayed fire can occur. - Use a thermal imaging camera to ensure the high-voltage battery is completely cooled before leaving the incident. - Always advise second responders that there is a risk of the battery re-igniting. - In a fire, submersion or a collision that has compromised the high-voltage battery, always store it in an open area with no exposures within 50 feet. - A burning battery could release hydrogen fluoride, carbon monoxide, and carbon dioxide gasses.
+- Lithium-ion batteries contain electrolyte that can vent, ignite and produce sparks when subjected to temperatures above 300°F. - Vehicle may burn rapidly with a flare-burning effect. - Even after the high-voltage battery fire appears to have been extinguished, renewed or delayed fire can occur. - Use a thermal imaging camera to ensure the high voltage battery is completely cooled before leaving the incident. - Always advise second responders that there is a risk of the battery re-igniting. - In a fire, submersion or a collision that has compromised the high voltage battery, always store it in an open area with no exposures within 50 feet. - If there is no suitable open area, it can be stored in a barrier made or earth, steel, cement or masonry. - A burning battery could release hydrogen fluoride, carbon monoxide, and carbon dioxide gasses.
 Use NIOSH/MSHA approved full-face self-contained breathing apparatus (SCBA) with full protective gear.
 Even if the high-voltage battery pack is not directly involved in a vehicle fire, approach the vehicle very carefully.